microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Create an Event Hub

 The Event Grid previously created will listen to the Storage Account, but before adding this mecanism we need to create another service: The Event Hub.
 This one is responsible for broadcasting the event creating by the Event Grid service.
-With that in placethe event can be consumed by multiple services.
+With that in place the event can be consumed by multiple services.
 In our case, a Logic App will be triggered based on the Event Hub broadcasting.

 The naming convention for Event Hub Namespace is: `evhns-<environment>-<region>-<application-name>-<owner>-<instance>` and for the event hub: `evh-audios-uploaded-<environment>-<region>-<application-name>-<owner>-<instance>`.